rebornsolution-inc/haru-web-builder/README.md

 - [ ] SEO optimized
 - [ ] All animations implemented
 - [ ] No placeholder content (except images)
+- [ ] **✅ JSON-to-HTML Fidelity Check (MANDATORY)**
+  - [ ] Every visual element from JSON is rendered
+  - [ ] All animations from JSON are implemented
+  - [ ] All images use exact paths from JSON (no placeholders unless specified)
+  - [ ] All complex features (3D, video, SVG) are fully implemented
+  - [ ] All specified libraries are included via CDN
+  - [ ] No simplification or placeholder replacements
+  - [ ] Interactive behaviors match JSON specifications

 ## 🔒 Core Principles